This post may contain affiliate links. Read my Disclosure page.

 Homemade Chai Spice Mixture

-I’ve mentioned this many times before, but I’m a huge chai fan.
-Anything that is chai spiced is pretty much heaven to me.
-And as usual, I love to make my own spice blends to use for my recipes over store brands.
+I’ve mentioned this many times, but I’m a huge fan of chai.
+Anything that is chai-spiced is pretty much heaven to me.
+And as usual, I love making my own spice blends for my recipes over store brands.
 In fact, this homemade chai spice recipe is very similar to the one featured in a few of my cookbook recipes and in some recipes here on the blog.
-However, I have slightly tweaked it to give a bit more depth of flavor for this apple pie.
+However, I have slightly tweaked it to give this apple pie a bit more depth of flavor.